 The price includes:

-Participation in other activities and events organised by Basque Culinary Center.
-Registration in the APP for exclusive use by Basque Culinary Center students.
+• Participation in other activities and events organized by Basque Culinary Center.

-Access to more than 5,000 items in the Faculty’s Library.
+• Access to the more than 5,000 references in the Faculty Library.

 Admission